The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy: Spatially resolved properties of Ly emitters

-Alternatively, LAEs may display elevated N/O ratios due to oxygen depletion rather than nitrogen enrichment.
+On the other hand, LAEs may display elevated N/O ratios due to oxygen depletion rather than nitrogen enrichment.
 Evidence of oxygen depletion has been found in a sample of infrared galaxies by \citet{perezdiaz2024}.
 Thanks to constraints on stellar mass, metallicity, star formation rate and N/O they were able to single out the origin on N/O enhancement finding that, for some galaxies, episodes of pristine gas infall due to mergers could have reduced the amount of oxygen, directly boosting the N/O ratio.
-Other works favour the interpretation of oxygen depletion caused by either supernova winds, dilution by pristine gas, or a combination of high star-formation and differential galactic winds \citep{stiavelli2025, mcclymont2026,rizzuti2025,arroyo2023}.
+Other works favor the interpretation of oxygen depletion caused by either supernova winds, dilution by pristine gas, or a combination of high star-formation and differential galactic winds \citep{stiavelli2025, mcclymont2026,rizzuti2025,arroyo2023}.
+To assess whether the observed enhancement in N/O could be entirely driven by oxygen depletion, we computed the values of $\log({\rm N/O})$ and $12+\log({\rm O/H})$ expected on the local relation under this assumption.
+Starting from the observed gas-phase metallicity ($12+\log({\rm O/H})=7.7$), and the enhanced abundance ratio ($\log({\rm N/O})=-0.4$), we find that the corresponding point on the local relation would have $\log({\rm N/O})=-1.28$ and $12+\log({\rm O/H})=8.59$.
+This would require, on average, about seven times more oxygen than observed in the gas phase, corresponding to an oxygen depletion fraction of $\sim 87\%$ for the stacked LAE sample.
+Such a high level of oxygen depletion has not been observed in either local or high-redshift galaxies, nor is it predicted by standard depletion models.
+Indeed, adopting a standard depletion scenario \citep{jenkins2009}, we would expect a maximum oxygen depletion of about 40\% on average, which would shift $\log({\rm N/O})$ downward and $12+\log({\rm O/H})$ upward by only $\sim 0.3$ dex.
+Therefore, while we cannot exclude some contribution from oxygen depletion to the observed N/O enhancement, a scenario in which the entire offset is produced by oxygen depletion alone appears highly unlikely.